patricktokeeffe/rpi-lgr-n2oco/setup-notes.md

 * Launch command line shell: `influx` (reqs installing `influxdb-client`)
 	* create new DB: `CREATE DATABASE lgrtest1`
 	* create admin user (reqd to enable auth, which is reqd for grafana):
-	  `CREATE USER lar WITH PASSWORD 'losgatosn2oco' WITH ALL PRIVILEGES`
+	  `CREATE USER lgr WITH PASSWORD 'losgatosn2oco' WITH ALL PRIVILEGES`
 * Modify `/etc/influxdb/influxdb.conf` to enable auth, then restart service:
   ```diff
   -  auth-enabled = false